Andrew Knox (bishop): Early life

 He was the second son of John Knox of Ranfurly in Renfrewshire.
 He was educated at the University of Glasgow, where he graduated M.A. in 1579.
 In 1581 he was ordained minister of Lochwinnoch in Renfrewshire, and in 1581 was translated to the abbey church of Paisley.
 On 6 March 1590 he was appointed on a commission of select clergymen to promote subscription to the confession of faith and covenant over the whole kingdom.
+In the 1590s, Knox intermittently received a pension from England as potential supporter of English policy in Scotland.

 In December 1592 he was instrumental in arresting George Kerr on the Isle of Cumray as he was on the point of sailing for Spain, and was thereby the means of bringing to light and frustrating the conspiracy of the Earls of Huntly, Errol, and Angus.
 In 1597 he was appointed a commissioner with others to seek out and apprehend Catholics and others in touch with the King of Spain.
 He accidentally caused the death by drowning of Hew Barclay of Ladyland, who had intended to capture and fortify Ailsa Craig; he was exonerated and commended by parliament.
+Elizabeth I sent him a reward of £100, entrusted to Anne of Denmark's goldsmith Elias Le Tellier.